silvercanopus/root-war/README.md

 # Hold the Soil

-A submission to Global Game Jam 2023.
+A submission for Global Game Jam 2023.